 - The corn has a tendency to pop.
 Sauteing reduces the popping process but still doesn't completely eliminate.
 So make sure to keep a safe distance when frying these fritters.

-- If you feel the fritters are not binding well add a tbsp of flour at a time.
+- If you feel the fritters are not binding well add a tablespoon of flour at a time.
 Adjust seasoning too.

 That's it, our Corn Capsicum Fritters are ready.
 Serve them as appetizers or as snacks with your tea with some Green Chutney or tomato ketchup on the side.
 Enjoy!!